trinidadgithub/SoftwareEngineering/c/db/docs.md

 This code implements a simple REPL (Read-Eval-Print Loop) for a database-like interactive program.
+The inspiration comes from here:  https://cstack.github.io/db_tutorial/parts/part1.html.
 Let's break it down in detail:

 ---
 #### 1. Header Files